 Moderate Dem slams 'squad' for threatening to primary him: 'They're not Democrats ... they're socialists'

-Rep. Henry Cuellar D-Texas, responded to the threat of a primary from the four female progressive House members known as "the squad" on Tuesday and accused them of being socialists in disguise.
+Rep. Henry Cuellar, D-Texas, responded to the threat of a primary from the four female progressive House members known as "the squad" on Tuesday and accused them of being socialists in disguise.

 "I mean it's this group called the Justice Democrats.
 I think they're not Democrats quite honestly," he said on "Your World with Neil Cavuto."